 In particular, making points expire quickly (or at all) and changing the rules of the program abruptly will discourage customers from returning to your business.
 If you want to send a limited time deal to create urgency and encourage customers to visit, that’s a great idea—send out a marketing email to do just that—but avoid making your loyalty points expire.

-Likewise, avoid changing the rules of your loyalty program.
+Likewise, avoid changing your loyalty program rules.
 If you need to update your reward offerings, be sure to notify your loyalty customers in advance and offer them a reward that is of equal or greater value than what they had already earned.